2023 Best Value Non-Professional Legal Studies Undergraduate Certificate Schools

 Best Schools for Affordable Quality for an Award Taking 1 to 4 Years in Non-Professional Legal Studies

-Our analysis found University of Cincinnati - Main Campus to be the best value school for non-professional general legal studies students who want to pursue a undergraduate certificate in the United States.
-Located in the city of Cincinnati, UC is a public school with a fairly large student population.
+Our 2023 rankings named University of Cincinnati - Main Campus the best value school in the United States for non-professional general legal studies students working on their undergraduate certificate.
+Located in the large city of Cincinnati, UC is a public school with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at UC are $27,111 a year.

-Read full report on Non-Professional General Legal Studies at University of Cincinnati - Main Campus
+Full Non-Professional General Legal Studies at University of Cincinnati - Main Campus Report

 Full Non-Professional General Legal Studies at St John’s University - New York Report